Coronavirus Vaccine Updates: Remdesivir shortens COVID infection in patients, study shows

 Pop-up vaccination site opens in Chinatown

-A pop-up COVID vaccination site will open in NYC's Chinatown neighborhood on Friday.
+A pop-up COVID vaccination site opened in Manhattan's Chinatown neighborhood on Friday.
 Somos Community Care plans to administer shots to 700 people at the Chinese Consolidated Benevolent Association.
 It is the neighborhood's first pop-up vaccine facility and will operate through Saturday.

 CT expands vaccine eligibility to residents 16+